How much chia can I safely eat?

 I remained on chia seeds for about five years and then didn't feel a need for them as a food anymore.
 But I did switch over to creating electrolyte water by soaking 1/4 teaspoon chia seeds in a quart of water.
 I let that stand at room temperature for 8 hours and then strain off the water.
 I put 6 to 8 oz of that water into my liter of good water and drink that.
 I drink about 3 of these liters with the chia water in it a day and it has been great as an electrolyte supplement.
 Is Chia Addicting?

 I'm not sure addicting is the right word for it.
 And...since I am not a medical doctor, I'm not able to provide an answer for you with a medical view.

 But... here's what I usually consider when I find myself eating a lot of one food.

-- My body was low on some nutrients the food contained and it takes awhile to satisfy the need, so I eat a particular food every day for a month or more, even years.
+- My body would be low on some nutrients the food contained and it would take awhile to satisfy the need, so I eat a particular food every day for a month or more, even years.

 One thing about food, you are the best one to judge what you need.
 Observe what a little does and increase or decrease as you feel what's right.
 If you start craving more and more of a food after eating it continually for more than three months, you might look at #2 above and see if that could apply.

 An addiction to foods may not really be correct unless there are ingredients added to the foods that are not truly foods that cause the cravings.

 Here's a suggestion on variety.
 This food comes in three different colors and support the endocrine system.
 The many systems of the body depend on the endocrine glands to create hormones so all the life processes can go into effect.
 It's even more amazing than the chia seed.
 This article can give you an idea why I say it's amazing.Why Maca?